1 Mayo Road

 1 Mayo Road was built by Scrace and German* in 1879.
 Round Hill was originally laid out very carefully and although the current building has for some time been in need of renovation, it fits into the existing dimensions and nature of Prince's/Mayo Road.

-The new buiding would look out of character with the houses on both roads.
+The new building would look out of character with the houses on both roads.
 The proposed addition interrupts the field of view along Princes Road.
-There is a long public view of the Downs to the NE above Bevendean and Moulscoomb, framed by the existing building line and much appreciated from the brow of Princes Road.
-However, the new building would catch the eye and interfere with this.
+There is a long public view of the Downs to the NE above Bevendean and Moulsecoomb, framed by the existing building line and much appreciated from several vantage points on the east side of Princes Road.
+Currently, as you come over the brow of the hill travelling eastwards along Princes Road, there is a feeling of openness to which the generous front gardens clearly contribute.
+However, the new building would catch the eye and interfere with the long view.

 Round Hill's conservation area character statement, emphasises that there are no public open spaces in Round Hill and the general openness created by front gardens is an important characteristic that should be preserved: